JosephRedfern/RedBlog/README.md

 NOTE
 ====
-This is here for historical reasons, and is seriously outdates.
+This is here for historical reasons, and is seriously outdated.
 All about the frameworks now, yo'!